bestisblessed/mma-ai-swift-app/README.md

    ```
    python app.py
    ```
-   The server will run locally at `http://127.0.0.1:5001` by default.
-Use your production domain (e.g. `https://mma-ai.duckdns.org`) when deploying.
+   By default the server runs locally at `http://127.0.0.1:5001`.
+   You can configure a public domain (e.g., `https://mma-ai.duckdns.org`) separately.

 ### Deployment to Raspberry Pi